5-on-5 Shot-Clock League – Rules / Coaching Guide

 - 24 sec. shot-clock

-- Man-to-man is absolutely preferred and must be played for 2 quarters, but zone can be used.
+- Man-to-man is absolutely preferred and must be played for almost the entire game, but zone can be used at times and in spurts.
 Man-to-man provides the best teaching environment, but using zone is a good learning opportunity as well at times.
 Just make it the exception.